thoughtspot/thoughtspot.github.io/_end-user/pinboards/about-pinboards.md

 ## Add an Answer to a Pinboard

-You can add use Pinboards to group related Answers.
+You can use Pinboards to group related Answers.
 To add an Answer to a Pinboard:

-1. While viewing your Answer of interest, click the **Pin** icon at the top right of the Answer.
+1. While viewing your Answer, click the **Pin** icon at the top right of the Answer.

     ![]({{ site.baseurl }}/images/add_to_pinboard.png "Pin an answer to a Pinboard icon")

-2. In the **Add to Pinboard** dialog box, click the **+** icons next to the Pinboards you would like to add your Answer to, or select **Create Pinboard** to make a new Pinboard for the Answer.
+2. In the **Add to Pinboard** dialog box, click the **+** icons next to the Pinboards where you plan to add your Answer.
     ![]({{ site.baseurl }}/images/copy_to_pinboard.png "Add filters menu")

-   You can also select **Create new Pinboard** at the top of the list to create a new Pinboard, then add your answer to it.
+    Alternatively, select **Create Pinboard** to add the  Answer to a new Pinboard.

 ## Download a Pinboard as a PDF file